sdg002/RANSAC/RANSAC/article/medium.md

 ﻿# Introduction
 In this article we will explore the **Random Sample Consensus** algorithm - more popularly known by the acronym RANSAC.
-This is an iterative and a non-deterministic algorithm that helps in eliminating outliers.
+This is an iterative and a non-deterministic algorithm that helps in eliminating outliers from a dataset.
 This algorithm is commonly used  to solve computer vision challenges.
 In this article I have presented the motivation for the RANSAC algorithm and the source code for a simplistic implementation using **Python**.

 # Problem definition
 Consider the distribution of points in the following diagram.

 <img src="images/Intro_HumanMind_SeesStraightLine.png"/>

-The human mind can immediately spot that all the points in this distribution but for one is aligned in a straight line and the mind has no difficulty in distinguishing the inliers from the outliers.
+The human mind can immediately spot that all the points in this distribution but for one point is aligned in a straight line and the mind has no difficulty in distinguishing the inliers from the outliers.
 How can me make the computer emulate this aspect of the human behavior?
 The RANSAC algorithm attempts to address this challenge.

 # Traditional approach - Fitting a straight line using the least squares regression method
 <img src="images/SimpleLinearRegression.png"/>